Get insider access

 Controls

-There's a joystick on the back right side to control the on-screen menu.
+A joystick is on the back right side so you can control the on-screen menu.
 There's a function button on the left side that you can assign a macro to through the OSD.

 Design